Selective mutism treatment

 This method attempts to reduce the fear of certain people hearing the sound of you or your child’s voice.

-Many people with social anxiety and selective mutism will feel more comfortable through non-vocal means of communication such as instant messaging or emailing, which can be used before increased exposure.
+Many people with social anxiety and selective mutism will feel more comfortable through non-vocal means of communication, such as instant messaging or emailing, which can be used before increased exposure.
 Exchange of voice recordings and voicemail messages builds to more direct forms of communication such as telephone or video conversations.

 With two-way communication among people other than close friends and family being the desired goal, shaping uses techniques which steadily move towards this through activities such as reading aloud or taking part in interactive reading games.
-This is before graduating to face-to-face conversation when ready, and is particularly useful for treating young children with the condition as an entertaining form of engagement.
+This is before graduating to face-to-face conversations when ready, and is particularly useful for treating young children with the condition as an entertaining form of engagement.

-Selective mutism usually stems from your child associating pressured talking with a negative experience.
-In order to reinforce that all forms of communication can be acceptable, responding positively to any type of communication can help your child learn to feel under less pressure to speak and not have to feel relief every time such a moment passes.
+Selective mutism usually stems from your child associating talking with a negative experience.
+In order to reinforce that all forms of communication can be acceptable, responding positively to any type of communication can help your child learn to feel less pressure to speak and not have to feel relief every time such a moment passes.

 There is no specific medication to treat selective mutism.
 However, medication may be appropriate for the treatment of other disorders associated with selective mutism, including anxiety or depression.
 This is usually only suitable for older children, adolescents and adults.
 Antidepressants can help to relieve anxiety and depression symptoms enough for therapy to be effective, especially if you or your child haven't initially responded well to therapeutic techniques.